terrencepreilly/darglint/README.rst

 Check out the `poster <./docs/poster.pdf>`__ about darglint which was presented at pycon!

-A functional docstring linter which checks whether a docstring’s description matches the actual function/method implementation.
+A functional docstring linter which checks whether a docstring's description matches the actual function/method implementation.
 *Darglint* expects docstrings to be formatted using the `Google Python Style Guide <https://google.github.io/styleguide/pyguide.html>`__.